AlexandruPintea2000/Activity/README.md

 - __FIND MORE ON MY [SCHOOL WEBSITE](http://alexpintea.weebly.com/)__

 > ## Applications

 You can find: MusicBoard, Lfo, Codehost, Cpp Fonts, Frontend Html Sites, Braille EAN13, Qt apps, Cpp class maker, Website maker in cpp, Sql table maker in cpp, Git Readme maker,

-Cpp:
+__Cpp:__
 aprox 150 applications and application versions out of which those are mentionable:
-	chars - encodes common words of a text to uncommon characters Server - able to make databases with tables that can have cnnections Css Atribs - converts clsses, attributes and sttribute values amongst each other choices 1 - makes choice-based application
+- chars - encodes common words of a text to uncommon characters
+- Server - able to make databases with tables that can have cnnections
+- Css Atribs - converts clsses, attributes and sttribute values amongst each other
+- choices 1 - makes choice-based application
-	compare files - checks for plagiated text file browser - linux term
+- compare files - checks for plagiated text
+- file browser - linux term
-	file type - paragraph and title file format that can be used to make wbsite ( with "site maker linux" ) html website - make website by typing in the terminal lng - converts certain cpp words to your preferred terms to make your own lnguage parts - use parts of speech to make sentances phrse common - eliminates phrases that have mostly common words ( that do not mean much ) remove - able to determine the most used specific words of a file and merge datasets to get tags site maker linux - make a website by typing paragraphs in a text file sure - makes tests fo given function theme - identify text theme
+- file type - paragraph and title file format that can be used to make wbsite ( with "site maker linux" )
+- html website - make website by typing in the terminal
+- lng - converts certain cpp words to your preferred terms to make your own lnguage
+- parts - use parts of speech to make sentances
+- phrse common - eliminates phrases that have mostly common words ( that do not mean much )
+- remove - able to determine the most used specific words of a file and merge datasets to get tags
+- site maker linux - make a website by typing paragraphs in a text file
+- sure - makes tests fo given function
+- theme - identify text theme
-	chars file - able to convert text using its most common words verify - verifies for ; and says where the error lies
+- chars file - able to convert text using its most common words
+- verify - verifies for ; and says where the error lies

 approx. 30 libraries out of which those are mentionable: ( for data-types int, long, float, double, bool, char, string )
-	convert - convert between multiple data-types
+- convert - convert between multiple data-types
-	lnux - linux commands for cpp
+- lnux - linux commands for cpp
-	multi - oop that is able to stor any type of variables in a string string_ints - perform mathematical operations on numbers stored in strings
+- multi - oop that is able to stor any type of variables in a string
+- string_ints - perform mathematical operations on numbers stored in strings
-	remove: remove common words of a text to extract the meaning
+- remove: remove common words of a text to extract the meaning

-Python:
+__Python:__
 12 applications and libraries, out of which those are mentionable:
 - choices: make an application, code generation
 - class: make a class, code generation
 - sql: sql database terminal client

-Css:
+__Css:__
 16 applications and libraries, out of which those are mentionable:
-	Atibs - css library that uses classes ( used for setting css properties through classes ) Atr - css library that uses empty attributes ( used for setting css properties through attributes ) Fra - css library ( used for putting togetther a wbsite: has navs, about div ... ) Style_Css - css library for styling the default html tags ( adding any form of css is not necessary ) Sotrab - make custom html tags correlated to css styling Sle - css library ( used for putting togetther a wbsite: notifications, dismissable greeting text ... ) Website template - website template
+- Atibs - css library that uses classes ( used for setting css properties through classes )
+- Atr - css library that uses empty attributes ( used for setting css properties through attributes )
+- Fra - css library ( used for putting togetther a wbsite: has navs, about div ... )
+- Style_Css - css library for styling the default html tags ( adding any form of css is not necessary )

-Js:
+- Sotrab - make custom html tags correlated to css styling
+- Sle - css library ( used for putting togetther a wbsite: notifications, dismissable greeting text ... )
+- Website template - website template

+__Js:__
 9 applications and libraries, out of which those are mentionable:
-	Codehost: - keeps your frontend code, copies to clipboard on click
+- Codehost: - keeps your frontend code, copies to clipboard on click
-	Ofile: - shows what you might want to see when you inspect the html object, on hover
+- Ofile: - shows what you might want to see when you inspect the html object, on hover
-	Script: - converts "title" attributes to an elegant text that glides into the page
+- Script: - converts "title" attributes to an elegant text that glides into the page
-	Scripts: - js library for:
+- Scripts: - js library for:
 	- Childrn ( all / dirct, before / after a certain child ), siblings, parnts,
 	- Adding a style / script file though js
 	- Trim paragraphs to only show full text on hover
 	- Style form: radio, checkbox, slider ( show value ), select, pwd field ( toggle visibility ),
 	- Get / Has / Set / Remove attribute
 	- Functions for inner text, slicing text, get tag name, timer, inserting html ( before / after ), has / add / remove / toggle class, make new, getting screen height / width, search for string, uppercase / lowercase, add / has / remove / sort / reverse array,
-	Scrpts: - make your own html tags by using css classes
-		    - provided custom tags:
+- Scrpts: - make your own html tags by using css classes, provided custom tags:
 	- prlx - parallax that you can set a picture to
 	- persp - modify the css perspective
 	- cn - center vertically / horizontally
 	- dpdn - dropdown
 	- script with attribute visible - shows js code
 	- dism - dismissable notification
 	- leave - before you leave notification
 	- collapse - styled description / summary

-Js Scripts: - can be applied to a page:
+__Js Scripts__: - can be applied to a page:
 10 applications and libraries, out of which those are mentionable:
    - Attr: - able to get any, even if they do not have id, class or unique attributes
    - Cnvrt: - converts html page to json, and json page to html